Machine Learning Neutrino-Nucleus Cross Sections: Neutrino-nucleus scattering theory

-{\bf Neutrino-nucleus scattering theory ---} Consider charged-current scattering of a neutrino with initial energy $E_{\nu}$ on a nucleus into a final state consisting of a charged lepton with energy $\El$ and a hadronic remnant.
+Consider charged-current scattering of a neutrino with initial energy $E_{\nu}$ on a nucleus into a final state consisting of a charged lepton with energy $\El$ and a hadronic remnant.
 The inclusive cross section can be parameterized in terms of a set of five structure functions~\cite{Albright:1974ts,Paschos:2001np,Kretzer:2002fr} as